sst/guide/_chapters/redirect-on-login-and-logout.md

 To complete the login flow we are going to need to do two more things.

-1. Redirect the user to the home page after they login.
+1. Redirect the user to the homepage after they login.
 2. And redirect them back to the login page after they logout.

 We are going to use the `withRouter` HOC that comes with React-Router.